 Select a link below for more information about the OLSC complaint process.

-Upon receipt of a complaint, the OLSC must make a preliminary assessment to assess whether the complaint is:
+Upon receipt of a complaint, the OLSC must make an initial assessment of whether the complaint is:

-The OLSC must make a preliminary assessment.
-Complaints raising disciplilnary matters must be investigated.
+The OLSC must then conduct a preliminary assessment of the complaint.
+Complaints raising disciplinary matters may be investigated.
 The investigation process is discussed below.

 The OLSC may refer a complaint for investigation or resolution to the Councils of the Law Society of NSW or the NSW Bar Association.

 Your complaint is assessed by senior staff at the OLSC and an initial assessment is made as to whether it is a consumer matter or a complaint that raises issues of unsatisfactory professional conduct or professional misconduct.

 After an initial assessment has been made, an acknowledgment letter will be sent to you.
 Complaints may be referred to the Councils of the Law Society of NSW or the NSW Bar Assocaition if considered appropriate.
 In either case, a copy of your complaint is usually sent to the solicitor or barrister for their response to the issues raised in your complaint.